middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/4-faculty-organization-and-governance.md

 **C.4.g.
 Faculty Evaluation Committee**

 The Faculty Evaluation Committee shall review all faculty files of faculty applicants for contract renewal, promotion, and sabbatical leave.
-After ensuring that due process has been observed, the Committee shall make an independent recommendation based on the procedures outlined on pages 26-28.
+After ensuring that due process has been observed, the Committee shall make an independent recommendation based on the procedures outlined in this handbook.

-The Faculty Evaluation Committee shall review a faculty Annual Review file only when requested to do so by the faculty member in question, or by the respective school dean, or by the VPAA (see page 28).
+The Faculty Evaluation Committee shall review a faculty Annual Review file only when requested to do so by the faculty member in question, or by the Dean of Teaching, Learning, and Faculty Development, or by the VPAA (see page 28).

 The Faculty Evaluation Committee may also evaluate and recommend changes to the current systems and policies governing faculty contracts.
-It also may evaluate and recommend changes to the process of evaluating faculty performance, with particular attention to any inequities that may arise as a result of separate school policies.
-Any such recommended changes shall first be approved by the Faculty Senate before forwarding to the VPAA.
+It also may evaluate and recommend changes to the process of evaluating faculty performance, with particular attention to any inequities that may arise.
+Any such recommended changes shall first be approved by the Faculty Senate before forwarding to the Dean of Teaching, Learning, and Faculty Development and the VPAA.

 The Faculty Evaluation Committee shall conduct its deliberations in closed meetings.
 All proceedings of this Committee will respect the privacy of all individuals involved in any evaluation.

 **C.4.h.
 Academic Policy, Standards, and Instruction Committee**

-The formulation and administration of academic policies at the Middlebury Institute is a shared responsibility of the Institute Board of Overseers, the Middlebury Board of Trustees, the Middlebury provost and president, the VPAA, deans and associate deans, and the faculty.
+The formulation and administration of academic policies at the Middlebury Institute is a shared responsibility of the Institute Board of Advisors, the Middlebury Board of Trustees, the Middlebury provost and president, the VPAA, deans and associate deans, and the faculty.

 The Academic Policies, Standards, and Instruction Committee (APSIC) serves as the faculty committee charged with oversight of Part I of the MIIS _Policies and Standards Manual_ (PSM).
 Early in the fall semester, APSIC reviews Part I of the _PSM_ in light of its deliberations over the preceding year, recommending changes and amendments to the Faculty Senate and VPAA for action and approval.
 Those changes and amendments that are approved by the administration are then included in the new edition of the _PSM_, prepared during the summer for distribution to students at the beginning of the fall semester.